winedarksea/Cycling-IMU-Data/README.md

 # Cycling-IMU-Data
-IMU data with classifiers for cycling
+IMU data with classifiers for cycling.

+Collected for a LSM6DSV16X IMU's MLC classifier, but should be usable in other IMU environments as well.

 Read more about this data here: [https://syllepsis.live/2026/05/10/cycling-imu-data/](https://syllepsis.live/2026/05/10/cycling-imu-data/)

 Labels: